SecorD0/debank-balance-checker/README.md

 docker run -it --rm -v $HOME/eth-balances-checker/:/program --name eth-balances-checker eth-balances-checker
 ```
 6. Insert addresses to be checked into the `addresses.txt` file.
-7. Insert HTTP IPv4/IPv6 proxies into the `proxies.txt` file.
+7. Insert HTTP IPv4/IPv6 proxies in the `login:password@ip:port` format into the `proxies.txt` file.
 The optimal `address:proxy` ratio when checking without NFTs would be 1:2 (10 addresses + 20 proxies), when checking with NFTs 1:3.
 8. Configure the `settings.json` if you want:
    - `threads` — the number of threads (>10 not recommended);